tarwn/lessthandot-hugo/blogs/content/posts/2010-05-20-virtual-lab-creating-a-basic-sql-2008-r2.md

     </div>

     <p>
       Once everything in the configuration checker is green, we can move on to the Installation.
-Selecting “Installation” from the right sidebar presents us with a new set of options to select from.
-As we are installing a new server from scratch, lets select the first option “New Installation or Add features”.
+Selecting "Installation" from the right sidebar presents us with a new set of options to select from.
+As we are installing a new server from scratch, lets select the first option "New Installation or Add features".
 After another Configuration Check, the setup presents a wizard for installing the Support Files.
     </p>

     <div class="screenshot">